Katrina Pierson Discusses Future of Trump Movement, Potential Run for Congress

 Asked whether she would consider a run for Texas’s 6th Congressional District, Pierson responded, “You’re putting me on the spot.
 Look, Ron Wright was a patriot, he was somebody who stood strong with President Trump … He was truly someone who was in it for the fight.”

-“I have been approached to maybe consider this race, but out of respect for his widow, I’m gonna wait.
+“I have been approached to maybe consider this race, but out of respect for his widow, I’m going to wait.
 He just had his funeral yesterday.
 He was a champion and working for the people of North Texas.
 If I come to the idea that I could pick up his mantle and lead. … we’ll see.
 I’ll leave it at that.”

 Follow Kyle on Twitter @RealKyleMorris and Facebook.